Bogdana Monastery: Burials

 The graves were attended to, and marked properly by Ștefan cel Mare.
 The rocks on top of the graves were created by Jan (c.
 1480) at the order of Ștefan cel Mare, "in a style that is different in principle from the oriental decorative sculpture" (P. Comărnescu).
 They are decorated with Byzantine-oriental ornaments like palmata–a stylized palm plant leaf and local motives like leaves of beech, ash tree leaves, elm tree leaves.

 Paintings

-The first internal painting of the church is from the times of Alexandru cel Bun (14th century).
+The first internal painting of the church is from the times of Alexander the Good (14th century).
 In 1558 Alexandru Lăpușneanu started the restoration of the original painting and following year enlarged the church building.
 Other restorations happened in the 18th and 19th centuries: between 1745 and 1750, in the time of Bishop Iacob Putneanul and in 1880 when Epaminonda Bucevschi, a Bukovinean painter, created the current frescoin tempera.